Lafe Pence: Biography

 He was admitted to the bar in 1878 and practiced in Columbus, Indiana, until September 1879, when he moved to Winfield, Kansas.

 He moved to Rico, Colorado, in 1881 and continued the practice of law until 1884.

+Career

-He served as member of the State house of representatives in 1885.
+He served as a member of the Colorado House of Representatives in 1885.

 He settled in Denver in 1885 and continued the practice of law.

 He served as prosecuting attorney for Arapahoe County in 1887 and 1888.

+Congress

 Pence was elected as a Populist to the Fifty-third Congress (March 4, 1893 – March 3, 1895).

 He was an unsuccessful candidate for reelection in 1894 to the Fifty-fourth Congress.

+Later career

 He moved to New York City and engaged in railroad work.

 He returned to Denver and from there moved to San Francisco, California, and subsequently to Washington, D.C., and continued the practice of law.

 He also engaged in hydraulic mining in Breckenridge, Colorado, and Portland, Oregon.

+Death and burial

 He died in Washington, D.C., October 22, 1923.

-He was interred in Garland Brook Cemetery, Columbus, Indiana.
+He is interred in Garland Brook Cemetery, Columbus, Indiana.